On (uniformly) $S$-$w$-Noetherian rings and modules: Introduction

 Throughout this paper, $R$ is always a commutative ring with identity.
 The spectrum of all prime ideals and maximal ideals is denoted by $\Spec(R)$ and $\Max(R)$, respectively.
 For a subset $U$ of an $R$-module $M$, we denote by $\langle U\rangle$ the $R$-submodule of $M$ generated by $U$.
 A subset $S$ of $R$ is called a multiplicative subset of $R$ if $1\in S$ and $s_1s_2\in S$ for any $s_1\in S$, $s_2\in S$.

 Recall from Anderson and Dumitrescu \cite{ad02} that an ideal $I$ of a ring $R$ is said to be \emph{$S$-finite} $($resp., \emph{$S$-principal}$)$ $($with respect to $s)$ if there is a finitely (resp., principally) generated sub-ideal $K$ of $I$ such that $sI\subseteq K$ for some $s\in S$.
-A ring $R$ is called an \emph{$S$-Noetherian ring} if every ideal of $R$ is $S$-finite.
+A ring $R$ is called an \emph{$S$-Noetherian ring} (resp., \emph{$S$-PIR}) if every ideal of $R$ is $S$-finite (resp., $S$-principal).
 Futhermore, Cohen's Theorem, Eakin-Nagata Theorem and Hilbert Basis Theorem for $S$-Noetherian rings are obtained in \cite{ad02}.
-Since then, many algebraists have paid considerable attention to the notion of $S$-Noetherian rings \cite{hh15,as16,bh18,l15,lO14,lO15,l07,kmz21}.
-Recently, Qi and Kim et al. \cite{qkwcz22} introduced the notion of \emph{uniformly $S$-Noetherian rings}, i.e., rings $R$ satisfying that every ideal of $R$ is $S$-finite with respect to a ``uniform'' $s\in S$.
-Moreover, some moduletic characterizations of uniformly $S$-Noetherian rings are given in \cite{qkwcz22} .
+Since then, many algebraists have paid considerable attention to the notion of $S$-Noetherian rings \cite{bh18,hh15,as16,l15,lO14,lO15,l07,kmz21}.
+Recently, Qi and Kim et al. \cite{qkwcz22} introduced the notion of \emph{uniformly $S$-Noetherian rings} (resp., \emph{uniformly $S$-PIRs}), i.e., rings $R$ satisfying that every ideal of $R$ is $S$-finite (resp., $S$-principal) with respect to a ``uniform'' $s\in S$.
+Moreover, some moduletic characterizations of uniformly $S$-Noetherian rings are given in \cite{qkwcz22}.

 Since the birth of star operation, a lot of attention has been paid to the ideal theory.
 In 1997, Wang and McCasland {\cite{fm97}} introduced the notion of $w$-operations over integral domains to study SM domains (i.e. $w$-Noetherian domains).
 The notion of $w$-modules they introduced makes it possible to study modules in terms of star operations.
 A significant development about $w$-theory is in the literature {\cite{hfxc11}} in 2011.
 The authors Yin et al. \cite{hfxc11} extended $w$-operation theory to commutative rings with zero divisors to study the so-called $w$-Noetherian rings.
 In the past decade, some works on $w$-Noetherian rings have continuously appeared \cite{x22,xw15,yc12,zwk,zkq23,zkzx22}.